v1k70rk4/ha-samsungtv-smart/README.md

 This can be any available `binary_sensor` that can better determinate the status of the TV, for example a `binary_sensor` based on TV power consumption.
 It is suggested to not use a sensor based on `ping` platform because this method is already implemented by the integration.</br>

+- **Use volume mute status to detect fake power ON**<br/>
+(default = True)<br/>
+When enabled try to detect fake power on based on the Volume mute state, based on the assumption that when the TV is powered on the volume is always unmuted.<br/>

 ## Custom configuration parameters